More than 700,000 Rohingya children need urgent support.

 “You see children who have not slept for days, they are weak and hungry.
-I saw half a dozen children without their parents, they need special care and protection.
-Newly arrived people find bamboo wood and sheeting to build their shelter on the mud.”
+I saw half a dozen children without their parents, they need special care and protection.”